qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 process this happens varies, and QIR permits to express programs in a form that either defers allocation and management of such resources to later stages, or to directly identify individual qubits and results by a constant integer value as outlined above.
-This permits to accurately reflect application intent for a variety of frontends.
+This permits various frontends to accurately reflect application intent.

 Ultimately, it is up to the executing backend which data structure is associated with a qubit or result value.
 This gives a backend the freedom to, e.g., process